-Like the ancient Egyptians who worshiped Ra, First Solar looks to the sun for rising fortunes.
-The company manufactures photovoltaic (PV) modules for converting sunlight into electricity.
-Using a thin-film semiconductor process, a piece of glass is transformed into a complete solar module in less than three hours.
+First Solar takes energy from the sun and converts it to electricity to keep your refrigerator running and your smartphone charged.
+The company's photovoltaic (PV) modules do the conversion using a thin-film semiconductor process.
+First Solar's manufacturing process converts a piece of glass into a complete solar module in less than three hours.
 The technology is cheaper and produces more electricity under real-world conditions than conventional solar panels with similar power ratings.
-First Solar also provides solar power plant project development services.
-The company makes 80% of sales in the US.
+First Solar also provides project development services for planning, building, and operating solar power generating systems.
+The company makes 87% of sales in the US.

-First Solar has manufacturing plants in Malaysia and the US (Ohio) and sales offices in nine international countries, including Canada, China, Germany, and India.
-The US is its largest market, accounting for 80% of sales.
-The company shut down its manufacturing plant in Germany in 2012 and had plans to open one in Vietnam, but currently has the property up for sale.
+First Solar operates 30 manufacturing lines in two plants, one in Malaysia and the other in the US (Ohio).
+It has sales offices in nine countries, including Canada, China, Germany, and India.
+The US is its largest market, accounting for 87% of sales.
+Australia and India are the second and third biggest markets supplying 5% and 4% of revenue, respectively.

 Sales and Marketing

-First Solar is focused on the US and in developing markets such as Latin America, Asia, the Middle East, and Africa.
-It does not consider Europe a sustainable market anymore and closed its plant in Germany in 2012.
-In fall 2013 the company announced the sale of its non-functioning factory in Mesa, Arizona for more than $100 million.
+First Solar is focused on the US and in developing markets such as Latin America, Asia, India, the Middle East, and Africa.
 Its long-term strategy is to pursue utility-scale solar opportunities in areas the company considers to have high growth potential and sustainable markets.
 As such, First Solar announced it would form an operating company in India to take advantage of opportunities in the country, which has abundant solar resources and significant energy demand.
-Indeed, in 2012 First Solar entered into an agreement to supply its technology for two power plants to be built in Rajasthan, India.

 Mergers and Acquisitions